sweethappydream/phonebook/README.md

+# Run Backend
-Enter in the folder `api` from terminal, first run:
+Enter in the folder `api` from terminal

 Now we need install deps with: